martyr-deepin/delete-django-paste/README.rst

 .. warning:: Not in active development; not functional with todays tools;
              See https://github.com/bartTC/dpaste.de where this app is
              integrated into a project which runs www.dpaste.de

+             This repository is deleted on June 1, 2013.
+If you like to take over please contact me.

 ==================================
 dpaste - code pastebin application